|Essex County Prosecutor's Office|

 |WHAT'S NEW AT ECPO|

-APPLICATIONS BEING ACCEPTED FOR 2013 SUMMER INTERN PROGRAM: The ECPO Community Justice Program is currently accepting applications for a five-week summer internship program for junior-year high school students (students who will complete their junior year by June, 2013) who reside or attend school in certain Essex County municipalities.
-During this exciting five week internship program, students will be exposed to a comprehensive curriculum that includes: learning about the role and function of the Essex County Prosecutor's Office; participating in New Jersey State Trooper Youth Week; a one week residential program; observing a jury trial and participating in a mock trial; working with a local law enforcement agency; and interfacing with the corporate and the community-based partners on the ECPO Community Justice Advisory Board.
-For full details and application instructions, please see our Community Outreach page.
+2013 SUMMER INTERN PROGRAM CONCLUDED: The ECPO Community Justice Program successfully conducted a five-week summer internship program for junior-year high school students (students who will complete their junior year by June, 2013) who reside or attend school in certain Essex County municipalities.
+During this exciting five week internship program, students experienced a comprehensive curriculum that included: learning about the role and function of the Essex County Prosecutor's Office; participating in New Jersey State Trooper Youth Week; a one week residential program; observing a jury trial and participating in a mock trial; working with a local law enforcement agency; and interfacing with the corporate and the community-based partners on the ECPO Community Justice Advisory Board.
+For full details, please see our Community Outreach page.

-ECPO CLERGY / CITIZEN'S ACADEMY: Acting County Prosecutor Robert Laurino initiated a Clergy/Citizen Prosecutors Academy for the members of the clergy and citizens of Essex County, as of February 23, 2011.
+ECPO CLERGY / CITIZEN'S ACADEMY: The Essex County Prosecutor's Office initiated a Clergy/Citizen Prosecutors Academy for the members of the clergy and citizens of Essex County, as of February 23, 2011.
 The class instructors consist of members of the Prosecutors investigative and legal staff.
 They provide information about the mission and responsibilities of the Prosecutors Office along with demonstrations

 The Essex County Prosecutor's Office will be hosting a Spring 2013 Citizens and Clergy Academy.
 Class is scheduled to commence every Thursday, April 25, May 2, 9, 16, 23, & Graduation June 6, 2013, 6:00 p.m. to 8:30 p.m. to be held at the Essex County Leroy Smith Building, 14th floor, 60 West Market Street, Newark, N.J.